konflux-ci/architecture/ADR/00xx-component-references.md

 ### Interface changes

-**Declared Reference Embeddings**: Introduce a new CustomResource called `ComponentEmbedding` that lets one Component declare that another Component **embeds a reference** to it.
+**Declared Component Dependencies**: Introduce a new field on the `Component` resource called `depends on` that lets one Component declare that another Component **depends on it**.

-* A `ComponentEmbedding` spec contains two fields: a embedded component, and a embedding component
+* The `depends on` field is a list.
+* We will call a Component which has a dependency on another Component: a **"dependant"** component.
+* We will call a Component on which other Components have a dependency: a **"dependency"** component.
-* [integration-service] handles the testing and promotion of all embedded components in a special way.
+* [integration-service] will handle the testing and promotion of all **dependancy** components in a special way.
-* A new set of functionality for [build-service] uses the `ComponentEmbedding` links to propose updates to users git repositories.
+* [build-service] will use the `depends on` links to propose updates to users' **dependant** git repositories.
-* The set of `ComponentEmbeddings` form a directed-acyclic-graph (DAG).
+* The set of Components and their "depends on" links form a directed-acyclic-graph (DAG).
+Application-service is responsible for making sure that cycles are not introduced and for managing references in the lifecycle of all Components in the Application.
+Deleting a Component should be well-defined.
-* A `ComponentEmbedding` is Application-scoped.
+* As with Components in general, the "depends on" references are Application-scoped.
 Declared relationships between Components in different Applications are not to be considered valid.
 Declared relationships between Components in different namespaces are not to be considered valid.

 **PR Groups**: Introduce a new convention for PRs that lets one PR declare that it is related to another PR.